Tuppu/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 root@7edcb36aff08:/# rm index.html
 ```

 Now, if we go to http://localhost:8080/ we know that we deleted the correct file.
-The page shows 404.
+The page shows 403 Forbidden.
 Let's replace it with one containing the correct contents:

 ```bash
 root@7edcb36aff08:/# echo "Hello, exec!" > index.html